fastai/course20/docs/start_aws.md

 sudo ./ubuntu-initial.sh
 ```

 Reboot when prompted.
-Then reconnect using ssh, and install miniconda:
+Then reconnect using ssh, but with an additional `-L` flag which will allow you to connect to Jupyter Notebook once it's installed:

+    ssh -L localhost:8888:localhost:8888 ubuntu@<your-IP>

+Install miniconda:

 ```
 cd fastsetup